-It is essential to picture a scene that you have a set-top box, and games console are plugged into your TV via HDMI.
+It is essential to picture a scene where you have a set-top box and games console are plugged into your TV via HDMI.

-On the other hand, your smart TV is using a built-in video app.
+On the other hand, your smart TV uses a built-in video app.

 You don’t want to use your TV’s speakers for audio, and you had rather hear everything played through a soundbar or home cinema instead of an amplifier.